opencultureconsulting/openrefine-task-runner/README.md

 ## To do

-- [ ] hide OpenRefine install by renaming directory to .openrefine
 - [ ] differentiate examples
   - [ ] example for loading multiple input files by providing a zip archive
   - [ ] example for download "fresh" input data as a dependent task and generating archives/diffs